 Drying Your Hearing Aid with a Dehumidifier

 Moisture damage is one of the most common causes of faulty hearing aids.
 That’s why most manufacturers insist that users keep their hearing aids safe and dry.
-Correctly maintain your hearing aids to prevent or minimize this type of damage.
+Correct maintenance of your hearing aids will prevent or minimize damage.
 A hearing aid dehumidifier and drying crystals are key to protecting your hearing aids.

 What causes moisture damage?

 Condensation is common in hearing aids.
-Varying weather conditions and the heat from our bodies can cause condensation to form in the tubing of the hearing aid and cause a build-up of moisture inside the aid.
-Remember, if you leave your hearing aid in the bathroom while taking a shower, condensation can collect inside the hearing aid causing it to break.
-Like all electronic devices, condensation and moisture can damage the hearing aid parts which will cause it to work intermittently or break down completely.
+Weather conditions and body heat can cause condensation to form in the tubing of the hearing aids.
+This will cause a build-up of moisture inside the aids.
+If you leave your hearing aids in the bathroom while showering, condensation can collect inside them.
+Like all electronic devices, condensation and moisture can damage the hearing aid parts.
+This will cause it to work intermittently or break down completely.

 Why do hearing aids become damaged because of moisture?

-Hearing aids contain sophisticated parts.
-They have high-tech circuit boards and microelectronics.
-Some hearing aids are partially water-resistant and have protection against humidity and sweat, however, continuous exposure to moisture will cause the parts inside the hearing aid to corrode and become damaged.
+Hearing aids contain sophisticated parts that include high-tech circuit boards and microelectronics.
+Some hearing aids are partially water-resistant and have protection against humidity and sweat.
+However, continuous exposure to moisture will cause the parts inside the hearing aid to corrode and become damaged.

 How to protect your hearing aids

-Hearing professionals will agree that the most efficient way to protect your hearing aids is to use dehumidifiers or drying crystals daily.
-These are similar drying products that are used daily with leather items, cosmetic bags, shoe boxes, pill containers, and even placed on windowsills.
-They are ready to use and keep products safe from mold, mildew, fungus, stains, rust, corrosion, oxidation, odors, and essentially spoilage and breakdown.
+The best way to protect your hearing aids is to use dehumidifiers or drying crystals daily.
+These are similar to drying products placed in leather items, shoe boxes, pill containers, and more.
+They are ready to use and keep products safe from mold, mildew, fungus, stains, rust, corrosion, oxidation, odors, etc.

 There are many options available to dry your hearing aids.
 Some dehumidifiers and drying capsules are rechargeable while others do not require electricity.